 Class B membership shares may be redeemed only with the approval of the Board subject to the limits provided in the Act.
 In accordance with the bylaws of SaskCentral, Class B membership shares are to be issued and redeemed at \$10 per share.
 Upon liquidation or dissolution of SaskCentral, the Class B membership shareholders will be entitled to receive \$10 per share following the payment of \$10 per share to the holders of the Class A membership shares.

-At December 31, 2023, 1,055,670 Class B membership shares (2022 - nil) were issued and outstanding.
-Class B membership shares issued during the year were converted from Class A membership shares.
-During 2023, SaskCentral repatriated \$8,722 (2022 - \$nil) of Class B membership shares.
+At December 31, 2024, 818,209 (2023 - 1,055,670) Class B membership shares were issued and outstanding.
+During 2024, SaskCentral repatriated \$2,374 (2023 - \$8,722) of Class B membership shares.